anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Hybrid, Edge, and Multi-Cloud unified management Platform
 ~~~~~~~~~~~~~~~~~~~~

-As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious as can be seen from the following simplistic sceanarios.
+As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set
+of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious
+as can be seen from the following simplistic scenarios.

 Scenario: An operator has private clouds that it utilises for its workloads.
 Over time, the operator evolves their environment: